prody/ProDy-website/tutorials/nmwiz_tutorial/intro.rst

 Normal Mode Wizard
 ===============================================================================

-Normal Mode Wizard (NMWiz) is a VMD plugin for depiction, animation, and comparative analysis of normal modes.
+Normal Mode Wizard (NMWiz) is a VMD/Chimera plugin for depiction, animation, and comparative analysis of normal modes.
 Normal modes may come from principal component of structural ensembles, essential dynamics analysis of simulation trajectories, or normal mode analysis of protein structures.
 In addition,